Bone health and cancer

 - long-term liver or kidney disease

-- thyroid diseases, such as having an overactive thyroid gland
+- thyroid diseases, for example an overactive thyroid gland

 - eating disorders, such as anorexia.

-If you have a disability that makes walking difficult or makes you less mobile, this can also mean you are likely to have a lower bone density.
+If you have difficulty walking or a condition that makes you less mobile, this may lead to a lower bone density.

 Some drugs may increase your risk of fractures and of developing osteoporosis.
 These include the following:

-Steroids, which are given to treat a number of illnesses, such as rheumatoid arthritis and asthma.
-They may also be used in some cancer treatments.
+- Steroids – these are given to treat illnesses such as rheumatoid arthritis and asthma.
+They may also be used with some cancer treatments.

-Some anti-epileptic drugs, such as phenytoin.
-Anti-epileptic drugs are mainly used to prevent fits (seizures) in people who have epilepsy.
+- Some anti-epileptic drugs – these are used to prevent fits (seizures) if you have epilepsy.

 Fracture risk assessment tools